A Hessian-dependent functional with free boundaries and applications to mean-field games: Introduction

 If, in addition, $F$ is strictly convex and $p>2$, we can prove that $m$ is not only integrable but is indeed an $L^\frac{p}{p-1}$-function, with estimates; c.f. \cite{fabesstroock}.
 To establish Theorem \ref{teo_existence}, we start with the direct method in the calculus of variations and the existence of minimizers for \eqref{eq_mainfunc}.
 Then we turn our attention to \eqref{eq_mfgmain}.
 First, we resort to the theory of weak solutions available for equations in the double-divergence form.
 Finally, elements in the $L^p$-viscosity theory lead to the existence of solutions to the system.
 To complete the proof, we resort to a delicate application of Sobolev inequalities.

 Once we have established the existence of solutions for \eqref{eq_mfgmain} and produced a regularity result, we examine the free boundary.
-We resort to a variation of the functional and derive a free boundary condition.
-Then regularity results for the solutions build upon ingredients of geometric measure theory to ensure the reduced free boundary is a set of finite perimeter.
+Regularity results for the solutions build upon ingredients of geometric measure theory to ensure the reduced free boundary is a set of finite perimeter.
 We summarize our findings in this direction in the following result.

-\begin{theorem}[Free boundary condition and finite perimeter] Let $u\in W^{2,p}_{loc}(B_1)\cap W^{1,p}_g(B_1)$ be a minimizer for \eqref{eq_mainfunc}, for $p>d/2$.
-Suppose Assumptions A\ref{A3} and A\ref{A4}, to be detailed further, are in force.
-Then $\partial^*\{u>0\}$ is a set of finite perimeter.
-Suppose in addition $u\in C^2(B_1)$; then

-for every $\xi\in C^\infty_c(B_1,\mathbb{R}^d)$. \end{theorem} The remainder of this paper is organized as follows.
+\begin{theorem}[Free boundary condition and finite perimeter] Let $u\in W^{2,p}_{\rm loc}(B_1)\cap W^{1,p}_g(B_1)$ be a local minimizer for \eqref{eq_mainfunc}, for $p>d/2$.
+Suppose Assumptions A\ref{A1}, A\ref{A2}, A\ref{A3} and A\ref{A4}, to be detailed further, are in force.
+Then the reduced free boundary, denoted with $\partial^*\{u>0\}$, is a set of finite perimeter. \end{theorem} The remainder of this paper is organized as follows.
 Section \ref{subsec_assump} details our main assumptions, whereas Section \ref{subsec_prelim} gathers preliminary material and results.
 Section \ref{Sec:Existence} presents the proof of Theorem \ref{teo_existence}.
 In Section \ref{section_theorem2}, we examine the free boundary and put forward the proof of Theorem \ref{teo_fb}.
 A final section closes the paper with a $\Gamma$-convergence result and some consequences.